CSE210-FA25-Team04/text-emoji-converter/README.md

 3. CSS/SCSS Linting: `stylelint '**/*.{css,scss}'`

 Note: Some issues may require manual fixes.
 Using VSCode extensions for ESLint and Prettier is highly recommended.

 ---

+## Unit Tests

+We have a Node.js built-in test runner.
+The specific testcases we have are

+- test/translate.test.js - Tests for translation functionality
+- test/utils.test.js - Tests for utility functions

+---